hyperledger-archives/fabric-chaintool/examples/example02/README.md

 │           ├── appinit.cci
 │           └── org.hyperledger.chaincode.example02.cci
 └── client
-    ├── rest
-    │   ├── cljs
+    ├── cljs
-    │   │   ├── Makefile
+    │   ├── Makefile
-    │   │   ├── appinit.proto
-    │   │   ├── org.hyperledger.chaincode.example02.proto
-    │   │   ├── project.clj
-    │   │   └── src
-    │   │       └── example02
-    │   │           ├── core.cljs
-    │   │           ├── main.cljs
-    │   │           └── rpc.cljs
-    │   └── nodejs
     │   ├── appinit.proto
-    │       ├── index.js
     │   ├── org.hyperledger.chaincode.example02.proto
+    │   ├── project.clj
+    │   └── src
-    │       └── package.json
+    │       └── example02
+    │           ├── core.cljs
+    │           ├── hlc
+    │           │   ├── core.cljs
-    └── sdk
+    │           │   └── user.cljs
+    │           ├── main.cljs
-        ├── Makefile
+    │           ├── rpc.cljs
+    │           └── util.cljs
+    └── nodejs
         ├── appinit.proto
+        ├── index.js
+        ├── util.js
         ├── org.hyperledger.chaincode.example02.proto
-        ├── project.clj
-        └── src
-            └── example02
-                ├── core.cljs
-                ├── hlc
-                │   ├── core.cljs
-                │   └── user.cljs
-                ├── main.cljs
-                ├── rpc.cljs
-                └── util.cljs
+        └── package.json
 ```
 * app - contains a org.hyperledger.chaincode.golang platform based chaincode application.
   * This is the code deployed to the blockchain
 * client - client applications for interacting with the chaincode application
-  * rest - REST api based clients
-    * nodejs - A simple demonstration of using nodejs+REST.
+  * nodejs - A simple demonstration of using nodejs.
-    * cljs - A complete client for example02 over REST written in ClojureScript
+  * cljs - A complete client for example02 written in ClojureScript
-  * sdk - SDK based client, written in ClojureScript

 ## Deploying and interacting with the example02
 ### Step 1 - Fabric environment
-You will need a functioning peer that has chaintool v0.7 or higher available in the $PATH.
+You will need a functioning peer that has chaintool v0.10.1 or higher available in the $PATH.
 You may check the version of chaintool you have with 'chaintool -h'.
 Once confirmed, start the peer with _peer node start_ as you normally would.
 It is advised to keep the configuration as simple as possible (1 VP, no security, noops consensus)

 ### Step 2 - Package the chaincode application
 Run 'chaintool package' from the app folder, noting the CAR output path